This lemon meringue pie with lemon curd saves on time but delivers on flavour.

 - Bake the pie for about 45 minutes until the meringue is crisp on the outside and soft and marshmallow-like underneath.

-- Serve warm or cold in slices.
+- Serve warm or at room temp in slices

 Former Assistant Headteacher, Samuel has a BSc in Food from the University of Birmingham and is also Co-Vice Chair of the Guild of Food Writers and a Trustee of 91 Ways CIC.
 His work has featured in national and international publications including Waitrose Food, Australian Delicious, and the LAD Bible Group.
 Samuel has also consulted on a number of best-selling food and drink books, and was a nutritional consultant for BBC’s Eat Well for Less.